Azure-Samples/service-fabric-cluster-templates/5-VM-Ubuntu-1804-1-NodeType-Secure/README.md

 </a>

-This template allows you to deploy a secure 5 Node, one Node Type Service Fabric Cluster running Ubuntu 18.04 LTS on a Standard_D2_v2 Size Virtual Machine Scale set with Azure Diagnostics turned on.
+This template allows you to deploy a secure 5 Node, one node type Service Fabric Cluster running Ubuntu 18.04 LTS on a Standard_D2_v2 Size Virtual Machine Scale set with Azure Diagnostics turned on.

 ## Creating a custom ARM template